littlerobots/flutter-native-state/README.md

 >  	is also present at [:native_state] AndroidManifest.xml:7:18-99 value=(nl.littlerobots.flutter.native_state.FlutterNativeStateApplication).
 >  	Suggestion: add 'tools:replace="android:name"' to <application> element at AndroidManifest.xml:9:5-32:19 to override.

+If you prefer to use your own application class, add the `tools:replace="android:name"` attribute to `AndroidManifest.xml` as suggested in the error message, and call `StateRegistry.registerCallbacks()` from your `Application` class.

 ### Integrating with Flutter project on iOS
 This plugin uses Swift, make sure your project is configured to use Swift for that reason.